Friday, January 17, 2025

-To see if the DeWalt Flexvolt 60V Max reciprocating saw is worth its weight over the 20V Standard and the 20V Compact I tested them against each other, as well as my 11 amp corded Makita.
+To see if the DeWalt Flexvolt 60V Max reciprocating saw is worth its weight compared to the 20V Standard and the 20V Compact, I tested them against each other, as well as against my 11-amp corded Makita.
 The results were surprising.

 Models Tested